indiegabo/iht-docs/docs/pt_BR/_sources/fsm/how-to-use/using-the-state-machine.rst.txt

 Behold: THE STATE MACHINE!!!
 ----------------------------

-Now that we know how to :ref:`setup an a actor <setting-up-an-actor-class>` and how to :ref:`create its states <creating-states-for-an-actor-page>` we can finally use the state machine.
+Now that we know how to :ref:`setup an a actor <setting-up-an-actor-page>` and how to :ref:`create its states <creating-states-for-an-actor-page>` we can finally use the state machine.

 The :ref:`StateMachine <state-machine-class>` component, different from the actors and states, is a ready to use component.
 So you do not need to worry about creating any